hpe-dev-incubator/hpe-dev-portal/content/blog/discover-the-power-of-data-center-monitoring-using-redfish-telemetry-and-cloud-native-tooling.md

 Here's a glimpse of what you'll discover in the whitepaper:

 * **Understanding Redfish Telemetry:** Learn about the Redfish standard and how it simplifies hardware telemetry data collection.
-* **Cloud-Native Tools:** Explore the capabilities of Telegraf, Prometheus, and Grafana and how they enhance data center monitoring.
+* **Cloud-Native Tools:** Explore the capabilities of Telegraf, Prometheus, Alertmanager, and Grafana and how they enhance data center monitoring.
 * **Architecture:** Dive into the architecture of this integrated solution, detailing how data flows from the source to the visualization layer.
   Setup Process: Follow a step-by-step guide on how to set up this monitoring solution in your data center.
 * **Benefits:** Understand the benefits of this approach, including real-time monitoring, scaling, and customizable visualization.